pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/quantum/basics.md

 we may consider a system of n qubits.
 The computational basis states of this system are of the form $\lvert x_{1}x_{2}...x_{n}\rangle$, and so a quantum state of such a system is specified by $2^{2}$ amplitudes.

-# 1.3 Quantum Computation
-Changes occurring to a quantum state can be described using the language of quantum computation.